chizuru-nina-yamauchi/Music_Box_Create_Your_Music_GroupWork/README_Chizuru.md

 │   │   └── HomeService.java        # Service class for handling business logic
 │   └── MusicBoxCreateYourMusicGroupWorkApplication.java  # Main Spring Boot application class
-├── src/main/resources/static/audio # Directory containing audio files for the instruments ├── src/main/resources/templates
+├── src/main/resources/static/audio # Directory containing audio files for the instruments │   └── drums1.wav, drums2.wav .... # all the audio files for the instruments
+├── src/main/resources/static/css   # Directory containing CSS files
+│   └── style2.css                  # CSS file for styling the home.html template
+├── src/main/resources/templates
 │   └── home.html                   # Thymeleaf template for the home page and main function for music and sound with Tone.js ├── src/main/resources
-│   └── application.properties      # Later it will be needed for Spotify API if it is implemented ├── src/main/resources/static/css   # Directory containing CSS files
+│   └── application.properties      # Later it will be needed for Spotify API if it is implemented ├── pom.xml                         # Maven configuration file
-├── src/main/resources/static/js    # Directory containing JavaScript files
-├── pom.xml                         # Maven configuration file
 └── README.md                       # Project documentation (this file)